illuminate Solutions

 Gartner’s 2008 data warehouse database management system Magic Quadrant is out

 Gartner’s annual Magic Quadrant for data warehouse DBMS is out.
-Thankfully, vendors don’t seem to be taking it as seriously as usual, so I didn’t immediately hear about.
+Thankfully, vendors don’t seem to be taking it as seriously as usual, so I didn’t immediately hear about it.
 (I finally noticed it in a Greenplum pay-per-click ad.)
 Links to Gartner MQs tend to come and go, but as of now here are two working links to the 2008 Gartner Data Warehouse Database Management System MQ.
 My posts on the 2007 and 2006 MQs have also been updated with working links.
 Read more

 March 27, 2008